Volunteer Attorneys and Student Essay Contest Winners Honored at 2022 Pro Bono CelebrationPosted on Nov 2, 2022 in Featured News, News & Reports

-HONOLULU – Attorneys who volunteered their time to assist people going to court without a lawyer; non-profit legal services providers; and indigent parties in Hawaii’s Appellate Pro Bono Program, were honored at the Hawaii Access to Justice Commission’s 2019 Pro Bono Celebration on October 24.
-Seven winners of the Commission’s statewide high school essay contest were also recognized.
+HONOLULU – Attorneys who performed free legal work in support of Hawaii’s non-profit legal services providers, indigent parties, individuals who do not have a lawyer, and the Appellate Pro Bono Program were honored at the Hawaii Access to Justice Commission’s 2022 Pro Bono Celebration on October 27.
+Oahu’s Volunteer Settlement Masters and Hawaii’s Appellate Pro Bono Mediators were also honored.
+In addition, the five winners of the Commission’s statewide high school essay contest were recognized.

 Awards were presented to law firms and attorneys who donated time and expertise to Oahu’s legal services providers.
-The 2019 awardees and the organizations they supported are: Simpson Thacher & Bartlett LLP (American Civil Liberties Union); Meredith Miller (Disabilities Rights Center); Christine Daleiden (Legal Aid Society of Hawaii); Denise C. George (The Mediation Center of the Pacific, Inc.); Barbara Ritchie (University of Hawaii Elder Law Program) and Gary Singh (Volunteer Legal Services Hawaii).
+The 2022 awardees and the organizations they supported are: Mihoko Ito (Hawaii Justice Foundation), William C. Darrah (Hawaii State Bar Association), Caroline Belsom (Legal Aid Society of Hawaii), Richard Norton (Native Hawaiian Legal Corporation), Dentons US LLP’s team (Hawaii Disability Rights Center), Clyde Namuo (The Mediation Center of the Pacific, Inc.), and Caitlin Moon (Volunteer Legal Services Hawaii).

 Volunteer attorneys who staffed the Access to Justice Rooms at the Honolulu District Court and the Ronald T.Y.
 Moon Judiciary Complex in Kapolei were also honored for their community service.
-Since 2012, attorneys have provided more than 8,000 consultations, at no charge, to people seeking legal assistance.
+Since the centers opened in 2012, attorneys have provided nearly 8,500 consultations, at no charge, to people seeking legal assistance.
 This year’s honorees are:

 Honolulu District Court